Qovery/documentation/scripts/README.md

 # `scripts` folder

-The `scripts` folder contains various utility scripts that help to maintain the Qovery project.
+The `scripts` folder contains various utility scripts that help to maintain the Vector project.
 All of these are exposed through the `Makefile`, and it should be rare that you have to call these directly.

 ## Setup